odk-x/docs/odkx-src/build-app.rst

 Deploying an Application
 ----------------------------

-This step requires that you first set up a :doc:`cloud-endpoints-intro`.
+This step requires that you first set up :doc:`cloud-endpoints-intro`.

   1. Push your application to a clean device (guide: :ref:`build-app-pushing`).